Can pets eat Lamb?

 Description

-Lamb is meat from young sheep sold as chops, roasts, shanks, ground meat, and stew cuts for grilling, braising, and roasting.
-It is also used in some commercial pet foods as an animal-protein source.
-Lamb provides complete protein, iron, zinc, and B vitamins.
+Lamb is meat from young sheep sold as chops, roasts, shanks, ground meat, and stew cuts.
+It provides complete protein, iron, zinc, and B vitamins and is used in some commercial limited-ingredient pet foods.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.